 Points to Remember

-- Containers are used by many renowned cloud providers such as Google Cloud Platform, Amazon Web Services (AWS), [link to #1.4] Microsoft Azure, [link to #1.5] etc.
+- Containers are used by many renowned cloud providers such as Google Cloud Platform, Amazon Web Services (AWS), Microsoft Azure etc.

 Docker is a prominent tool that enables developers to easily create, deploy, and run applications by using containers.